ot4i/ace-demo-pipeline/tekton/README.md

 ![Pipeline overview](/demo-infrastructure/images/tekton-aceaas-pipeline.png)

-As there is no runtime container, this pipeline can run using the `ace` image as the build image without any performance concerns because there are no buildah or Kaniko steps that would need to unpack the image; this requires an IBM Entitlement Key and the appropriate credentials:
+As there is no runtime container, this pipeline can run using the `ace` image as the build image; this requires an IBM Entitlement Key and the appropriate credentials:
 ```
 kubectl create secret docker-registry ibm-entitlement-key --docker-username=cp --docker-password=myEntitlementKey --docker-server=cp.icr.io
 ```